WolfgangErb/GraphWedgelets/README.md

 Copyright (C) 2021 Wolfgang Erb

-GraphWedgelet is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+**GraphWedgelets** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.